PATIENT MIGRATION | 2016

 Patients Leaving Kansas

-The patient migration to surrounding states for inpatient services showed a slight decrease from 29,197 in 2010 to 26,150 in 2011.
-Data obtained indicate that net out-migration to Missouri, Oklahoma, Colorado and Nebraska by patients from Kansas decreased from minus 1.78% in 2010 to minus 0.86% in 2011.
-The greatest decrease is noted in Oklahoma from minus .86% to minus .06%.
+The patient migration to surrounding states for inpatient services showed a slight decrease from 25,516 in 2015 to 25,123 in 2016.
+Data obtained indicate that net out-migration to Missouri, Oklahoma* and Nebraska by patients from Kansas decreased.
+The in-migration from Missouri increased from 22,939 in 2015 to 25,053 in 2016.

-SOURCE: Kansas Hospital Association FFY2011, Kansas Inpatient Database
+SOURCE: Kansas Hospital Association FFY2016 Kansas Inpatient Database